 Unfortunately, we have had to close Wildcat Mountain Natural Area to public visitation.
 After discussions with the family that generously donated the property to the Conservancy, we have agreed that the current level of use is inconsistent with the terms of the donation.
 The Conservancy remains committed to connecting people with nature at other preserves and natural areas across the state.
 We also host special events and trips, many of which are open to the public.

 Fauquier County: on the western slopes of Wildcat Mountain in the foothills of the Blue Ridge Mountains

 Before cultivation or extensive logging, most of the mountain was probably a forest of beech, oak and American chestnut.
-However, in the 1920s a devastating blight killed most of the American chestnuts.
+However, in the 1920s, a devastating blight killed most of the chestnuts.
 Their loss brought economic disaster to many rural people who depended on the sale or use of the nuts, wood and bark (for tannin).
-The impact on wildlife was significant as well, since chestnut was a major food source.
+The impact on wildlife was significant as well, as chestnuts were a major food source.